mrkkrp/dot-emacs/README.md

 ## Key Remapping

-If you do text editing professionally and you have no ergonomic keyboard, get one.
-I use «Truly Ergonomic Keyboard» (no, they don't pay me for the advertising… I think they should).

 It's common knowledge that if you use a laptop, you should remap <kbd>⇪ Caps Lock</kbd> to <kbd>⎈ Ctrl</kbd> (at least if you're an Emacs user).
 It's undoubtedly true, but what about <kbd>↹ Tab</kbd> key and <kbd>⌫